+Advanced information systems.
+Emphasis on current managerial trends and developments and on individual student research.

+279. Seminar in Data Systems Design (3)

+Prerequisites: Business Administration 202B, 273 and 274.
 Research in the analysis and design of data processing systems.

 281. Behavioral Sciences for Management (3)

 Prerequisite: Business Administration 201B.

 Applications of findings from behavioral sciences to management problems and decisions.
 Study of organization cultures and subcultures.
-Impact of human behavior
+Impact of human behavior on the enterprise.

 282. Group Processes and Leadership (3)

 Prerequisite: Business Administration 201B.

 Perceptions and processes in work groups.
 Experience in interpersonal networks, influence and rewards, stereotypes; managing differences and conflicts.
 283. Origins and Nature of American Business Enterprise (3) Prerequisite: Business Administration 201B.
-Factors underlying the American system of business enterprise: modern corporations, the corporation man, technological change, the business community and 284.
-Policy Formulation (3) Prerequisite: Business Administration 201B.

-Building and maintaining enterprises in our society; determining objectives; developing policies and plans for achievement; measuring and controlling organizational activities; reappraising objectives and policies on the basis of new devel- 285.
-Seminar in Business Planning (3) Prerequisites: Business Administration 201A, 203, 205, and nine units in Business Administration courses numbered 210 or above.
+Factors underlying the American system of business enterprise: modern corporations, the corporation man, technological change, the business community and politics, and other significant issues.
+284. Policy Formulation (3) Prerequisite: Advancement to candidacy and consent of instructor.
+Building and maintaining enterprises in our society; determining objectives; developing policies and plans for achievement; measuring and controlling organizational activities; reappraising objectives and policies on the basis of new developments.
+285. Seminar in Business Planning (3) Prerequisites: Business Administration 201A, 203, 205, and nine units in Business Administration courses numbered 210 or above.
 Strategic decision-making, long range forecasting, and corporate planning with major emphasis on product-market relationships.
-Seminar in Organization and Management (3) Prerequisite: Business Administration 201B.
+289. Seminar in Organization and Management (3) Prerequisite: Business Administration 201B.

 Analysis of problems in business and other organizations.
-Organization and decision theory and contemporary developments in management science are em- 290.
-Bibliography (1) Exercises in the use of basic reference books, journals, and specialized bibliographies, preparatory to the writing of a master's project or thesis.
-Prerequisite: Advancement to candidacy.
+Organization and decision theory and contemporary developments in management science are emphasized.
+290. Directed Readings in Business Administration (3) Prerequisite: Advancement to candidacy.